GSA/fpki-guides/_tools/cite-guide.md

 ### Scheduled and Unscheduled Testing

-The CITE testing and support requests (to include certificate issuance and management requests) should be scheduled and coordinated in order to receive technical support from the relevant participating FPKI Partners.
+Testing and support requests (to include certificate issuance and management requests) should be scheduled and coordinated in order to receive technical support from the relevant participating FPKI Partners.

 {% include alert-info.html heading="Testing requests can be submitted to the [Federal PKI Technical Working Group](mailto:fpki-ttips@listserv.gsa.gov){:target="_blank"}.
 All testing requests should be submitted ten business days in advance." %}